DataDog/documentation/content/en/monitors/monitor_types/composite.md

 ### API

-When using the API, a composite monitor's query is defined in terms of its constituent monitors using monitor IDs.
+When using the API, a composite monitor's query is defined in terms of its sub-monitors using monitor IDs.

 For example, two non-composite monitors have the following queries and IDs: